Accessibility Reports and Multi-Year Plans

 All new employees are required to complete the Accessibility and Human Rights 101 and Accessibility Standards for Customer Service compliance training modules.
 Educators are also required to complete Accessibility Awareness for Educators.

-Total completions among active employees for each online module are presented below as of August 31, 2024:
+Total completions among active employees for each of these online modules from September 1, 2024 to August 31, 2025 are as follows:

 Accessibility Learning (Beyond Compliance)